bkuhlmann/archiver/README.md

 ## SSH

-It might also help to install your public key on the backup server so that cron does not have authentication issues when performing a backup.
+It is a good idea to install your public key on the backup server so that cron does not have authentication issues when performing a backup.
 Assuming you have a public key located at the following location:

     ~/.ssh/id_rsa.pub